NickJT/mqtt/docs/mqtt-docs/docs/mqtt-Router.md

 <span class="source-link">[[Source]](src/mqtt/router.md#L-0-108)</span>

-This function demultiplexes the incomming packet stream according to packet type First we deal with Publish because this may or may not have an id.
-Then we deal with the messages that always have id bytes after a single remaining length byte.
-These are ControlPubAck, ControlPubRec, ControlPubRel, ControlPubComp and ControlUnsubAck.
+This function demultiplexes the incomming packet stream according to packet type.
-Finally there are specific types which don't have packet ids.
-These are CONNECT, CONNACK, PINGRESP, PINGREQ and DISCONNECT but only CONNACK and PINGRESP are valid in this context because CONNECT has already been taken care of and PINGREQ and DISCONNECT are outgoing messages (i.e. client to broker).
+In comming Publish and PubRel packets have Broker assigned Ids (bids) so these use an id to subscriber map with Bid keys.
+Outgoing messages (from both publishers) and subscribers use client assigned ids (cids).
+The two ids need to be indexed separately because the numeric ranges can overlap.
+TODO - refactor into subtypes to reduce the number of matches

 ```pony